Can't Beat The Real Thing

 On 15th March the Russian parliament annuls the 1991 treaties dissolving the Soviet Union.

-The European Union bans the export of British beef on 27th March on the grounds that the "mad cow" disease prevalent amongst British cattle posed a health risk to humans.
+The European Union bans the export of British beef and its by-products on 25th March on the grounds that the "mad cow" disease prevalent amongst British cattle posed a health risk to humans.

 |